Kumar Sunil1, Tandan Neeraj2 and Bharadwaj Uma1

-1Department of Microbiology, Maharaj Vinayak Global University, Rajasthan, Jaipur, University, India
+1Department of Microbiology, Maharaj Vinayak Global University, Global University in Rajasthan, Jaipur, University, India.

 A B S T R A C T

-A significant number of organic compounds present in pulp-paper mill effluent have been classified as mutagenic and clastogenic thereby turning these effluents into ‘a Pandora’s.
+A significant number of organic compounds present in pulp-paper mill effluent have been classified as mutagenic and clastogenic thereby turning these effluents into ‘a Pandora’s box of waste chemicals’.
+Over last decades continuous discharge of the organic pollutants from pulp paper mill into the environment has increasing the levels of these pollutants in water system.
+In this thesis we assessed, physico-chemical analysis of collected effluent.
 The collected effluent was found slightly alkaline (pH-8.2) in nature and dark brown in colour with high level of chlorophenols PCP (220 mg/l); dichlorophenol (18.65) and trichlorophenol (10.73).
-Other pollution parameters like COD (15766±260 mg/l), BOD (6033±155mg/l), color 18534 CU, nitrates (35.3±3.0 mg/l) and sulphate (405±10.2 mg/l) were also found in high level.
-In this study 31 bacteria were isolated through enrichment culture technique.
+Other pollution parameters like COD (15766±260 mg/l), BOD (6033±155 mg/l), color 18534 CU, nitrates (35.3±3.0 mg/l) and sulphate (405±10.2 mg/l) were also found in high level.
+The low BOD/COD ratio (approx 0.34) and high color of effluent are due to presence of high molecular weight compounds, i.e. PCP and lignin is complex compounds, which contribute high COD instead of BOD.
+Moreover, this study tended to evaluate the removal of PCP by bacterial system.
+In this study we were isolate 31 bacteria through enrichment culture technique.
 Three strains PPS-S6, S7 and S8were screened on the basis of various enzymatic activity (peroxidises and laccases enzymes) and identified as Pseudochrobactrum sp, Providencia rettgeri and Klebsiella pneumoniae, respectively on the basis of their biochemical properties.
-Further the efficacies of these cultures were evaluated for the optimization of important factors which influencing the removal of PCP.
-The optimum condition for removal of PCP were optimized and results showed that a Carbon source 1%, nitrogen source 0.3% with agitation speed 120 rpm, temperature 30°C and pH 7.0 bent the finest grouping for boost the removal of PCP up to 94 %.
-The HPLC and GC-MS of treated samples showed massive consumption of compounds by constructed consortium compared to control indicated that constructed consortium utilized constituents of effluent rather than biotransformation.